Office Hours

 - Are disclosing any scientific, budgetary, or commitment overlap

-- Have reviewed and approve the accuracy of their Other Support
+- Have reviewed and approved the accuracy of their Other Support

 - Recognize the professional responsibility to report fully and accurately